webinos/webinos-api-deviceStatus/README.md

 Once you have a reference to an instance of a service you can use the following methods:

+###getComponents (aspect, successCallback, errorCallback)

+The getComponents() method provides means to get the components of an aspect.

+###isSupported (aspect, property, successCallback)

+The isSupported() method checks if an aspect is supported and, optionally, if a property that would correspond to a component of that aspect is supported (e.g., a Battery aspect's batteryLevel property).

+###getPropertyValue (successCallback, errorCallback, prop)

+The getPropertyValue() method asyncrhonously attemps to read the value of a given component.
+However, if no component is given, the user agent will default to the active component or the default component of a given aspect.

 ## Links ##